 What Is Being Crossfaded?

-Before you learn how to get sober from being crossfaded, you need to know what being crossfaded is.
+Before you learn how to sober up from being crossfaded, you need to know what being crossfaded is.
 When two drugs are used simultaneously, this is colloquially called being crossfaded.
 Both drugs will affect the person taking them, and the effects can be unpredictable.
 Be careful when taking two drugs together, as they can interact in dangerous ways.

 Crossfading is often done with alcohol and another drug, such as marijuana.
 The effects of alcohol and marijuana can differ when taken together.
 Alcohol can make marijuana more potent, and marijuana can make alcohol more potent.
 This can lead to problems such as vomiting, blackouts, and accidents.